serenorg/serendb/docs/authentication.md

 Pageserver makes a connection to a Safekeeper for each active timeline.
 As Pageserver may want to access any timeline it has on the disk, it is given a blanket JWT token to access any data on any Safekeeper.
-This token is passed through an environment variable called `NEON_AUTH_TOKEN` (non-configurable as of writing this text).
+This token is passed through an environment variable called `SERENDB_AUTH_TOKEN` (non-configurable as of writing this text).

 A better way _may be_ to store JWT token for each timeline next to it,